-Pros: They last a long time and can also be deep-cleaned by boiling.
+Pros: They last a long time, and you can boil them for a deep clean.

 Cons: They’re heavier than plastic and may shatter if dropped.

-Pros: These are essentially reusable plastic bottles that use a disposable sterilized liner for each feeding.
-They’re very convenient for quick clean-ups.
+Pros: These reusable plastic bottles have a disposable sterilized liner for each feeding.
+They’re very convenient because they clean-up quickly.

-Cons: The disposable inserts may not be environmentally sound, and the bottles are usually more expensive than regular plastic or glass.
+Cons: The disposable inserts may not be great for the environment, and the bottles are usually more expensive than regular plastic or glass.
 You also need to have a supply of liners, which can be costly.

 Which kind should you choose?
 Ask for advice from friends, family, or your baby’s pediatrician.
-Sometimes, the best way is to experiment yourself, try a few and see which you suits and your baby the best.
+Experiment.
+Try a few and see which you and your baby like best.

-Once you decide on a specific bottle, plan on buying at least a dozen of them.
-Even if you’ll be breast-feeding, you may want some extra baby bottles for pumped breast milk storage.
+Once you pick a specific bottle, buy at least a dozen of them.
+Even if you’ll be breastfeeding, you may want some extra baby bottles for pumped breast milk storage.

-Baby bottle nipples are usually rubber or silicone and may be rounded, wide, flat, or shaped to mimic a mother’s nipple when in the baby’s mouth.
+Baby bottle nipples are usually rubber or silicone.
+They can be rounded, wide, flat, or shaped to mimic a mother’s nipple when in the baby’s mouth.
 Depending on the size of the nipple hole, they also have different flow rates, from slow to fast.